IuliiaNova/github-clone-react/README.md

 ## Furute improvement

-- Page to show all projects with stars + CRUD and functions
+- Stars page
+- CRUD repositories with own APIs from backend
+- Option to change user and get new data dynamically

 ### Contact
 If you have any questions or inquiries related to the project, feel free to contact us via the following email address: **yshihanova@gmail.com**